janschupke/lines/SPAWN.md

 - moved ball is in its destination
 - all 3 preview balls from that turn are spawned, with their color, in their cells if possible, if one was blocked by the move, it spawns in a new empty cell
 - 3 new incoming balls are placed on the board for the new turn

+- if a ball is moved onto a preview cell, but then immediately popped, because the move formed a line, DO NOT recalculate the temporarily blocked preview, and DO NOT lose it.
+SPAWN it there during spawn step.